 Chaenostoma (Bacopa): a new RHS Perfect for Pollinators plant?

-Chaenostoma (often listed as Bacopa and formerly Sutera) is a popular trailing plant which has shown some potential for attracting bumblebees.
-We are growing and surveying three colour forms from the Abunda Colossal Series, to determine whether they are worthy of being added to the RHS Perfect for Pollinator list.
-You can take part by surveying the hanging baskets in the trials field at RHS Wisley in summer 2017.
+Chaenostoma (often listed as Bacopa and formerly Sutera) is a popular trailing plant.
+In 2017, we grew and surveyed white, pink and blue colour forms from the Abunda Colossal Series, to determine whether they were worthy of being added to the RHS Perfect for Pollinator list.

 Bird’s foot trefoil: a bumblebee-friendly container plant?

 Bird’s foot trefoil (Lotus corniculatus) is a UK native, with bright yellow and orange flowers.
-We know that it is an important nectar and pollen source for insects.
-Not only would we like to know more about bumblebee visits, we would like to determine its suitability as a hanging basket and tub plant.
-You can take part by surveying the hanging baskets in the trials field at RHS Wisley in summer 2017.
+It is an important source of nectar and pollen for insects.
+In 2017, we conducted a trial to determine its suitability as a hanging basket and tub plant.
+Although the Bird’s foot trefoil was visited by bumblebees less frequently than many of the other surveyed flowers, it was regarded as attractive container plant by gardeners.

 Nasturtium: do cultivated varieties vary in their value for bumblebees?